tychedelia/art/gcp-gpu/README.md

 ## Required accounts

 First, sign up for a [new Pulumi account](https://app.pulumi.com).
 Pulumi is free to use for individual projects.
-Pulumi stores the state of our infrastructure (i.e. what resources have been created), and uses a diffing engine in order to determine what needs to be created/updated when run.
+Pulumi stores the state of your infrastructure (i.e. what resources have been created), and uses a diffing engine in order to determine what needs to be created/updated when run.
 You don't need to visit the Pulumi site when using their CLI, but it can be helpful to recall the history of actions taken on  your project.

 Next, sign up for [GCP](https://console.cloud.google.com/).
 You'll need to create some billing details.
-You'll also [need to create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) that will contain all our resources.
+You'll also [need to create a project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) that will contain all your resources.
 You can name this whatever you want.

+### A note on billing and budgets

 When working with cloud providers as an individual, it can be helpful to create billing limits in order to prevent accidental cost overrun.
 While providers are used to people accidentally running up a bill that needs to be written off,